Manu Chhabria: Downturn

-In less than a decade after the heady days of 1984, Chhabria found that not one of his acquisitions were doing well; all were embroiled in serious litigation; and his name and credit were reviled universally.
+In less than a decade after the heady days of 1984, Chhabria found that not one of his acquisitions was doing well; all were embroiled in serious litigation; and his name and credit were reviled universally.
 His flagship, Shaw Wallace, faced 110 winding-up petitions filed by 178 creditors.
 Falcon Tyres and Dunlop Tyres came under BIFR (bankruptcy proceedings) and were later sold to the Ruia group.
 At Mather & Platt, the workers' union petitioned the Company Law Board (CLB) to remove Chhabria from the driving seat and this was done.
 Orson Ltd simply folded up and was liquidated.

 Death

-Chhabria died in Mumbai April 6, 2002, following a heart attack, at the age of 56.
+Chhabria died in Mumbai on April 6, 2002, following a heart attack, at the age of 56.
 He was survived by his wife Vidhya Manohar Chhabria and by three daughters, Komal, Bhavika and Kiran.
 Komal Rajiv Wazir now runs Chhabria's most famous takeover, Shaw Wallace; Bhavika Godhwani runs Hindustan Dorr Oliver, another takeover, while Kiran Chhabria runs Jumbo, the original Chhabria venture, in Dubai.